ncoderz/superenum/README.md

 - Not iterable in a sensible way
 - No input validation
 - Numeric and String enums are not consistent
+- Lots of boilerplate needed

 These missing features mean boilerplate code is almost always required with TypeScript enums.

-Save the boilerplate, use `@ncoderz/superenum` instead.
+Save the confusion and boilerplate while staying compatible, use `@ncoderz/superenum` instead.

 ---